Corte di Gabriela – Tradition combined with modernity in the heart of San Marco.

 - Area: Situated down a quiet, narrow, canalside street in the heart of San Marco, the oldest part of Venice, near the large Campo Santo Anzolo.
 It’s a 3-minute walk (0.2 mile) from the Teatro La Fenice (Venice’s opera house), and an 8-minute walk (0.4 mile) from the Piazza San Marco, surrounded by Venice’s iconic landmarks: the Doge’s Palace, the Basilica di San Marco, and Museo Correr.
 There are numerous specialty shops dotted around San Marco’s squares and streets within a 5-minute walk of the hotel, as well as a number of good dining and drinking options.

 - How to Get There: From Venice’s main Marco Polo Airport, take the Orange Line (Linea Arancio) of the Alilaguna Airport Shuttle directly to the Sant’ Angelo vaporetto stop (€15, around 1 hour).
 From here, it’s a 2-minute walk (0.1 mile) to the hotel.
 If coming from the Santa Lucia train station, take vaporetto #1 directly to the Sant’ Angelo vaporetto stop (around 25 minutes).
-If coming from Treviso airport, take a direct bus to Piazzale Roma (23 miles, 45 minutes) and then vaporetto #1 to Sant’ Angelo (25 minutes).
+If coming from Treviso airport, take a direct bus to Piazzale Roma (23 miles) and then vaporetto #1 to Sant’ Angelo (25 minutes).